 - Insert toothpicks into the bottom of the peaches to secure them on the cake.

-Available now on Amazon here, Pure Artistry: Extraordinary Vegan and Gluten Free Cakes by Emily Lael Aumiller, and in all good bookshops.
+Available now on Amazon here, Pure Artistry: Extraordinary Vegan and Gluten Free Cakes by Emily Lael Aumiller.

-Readers mights also be interested in our feature on:
+Readers mights also be interested in our feature tutorials: